a-senkovenko/Project_3_genome_assembly_and_annotation/README.md

 ### BLAST search

-rRNA genes in bacteria are typically organized in ribosomal operons – set of closely located genes that are activated together.
-Ribosomal RNA plays a crucial role in protein synthesis, and in order to achieve high growth rate bacteria often possess several copies of this operon.
-That is why you will probably get several matches here.
+rRNA genes in bacteria are typically organized in ribosomal operons.
+As it plays crucial role in protein synthesis, cells usually contain several copies of them.
+We will use 16s rRNa as our target gene for search.

-We will now use BLAST to search for the genome in the RefSeq database with 16S rRNA that is most similar to the 16S rRNA that we just found.
 Open the  NCBI BLAST homepage (http://blast.ncbi.nlm.nih.gov) and select “Nucleotide blast”.
 To perform the search against complete genomes in the RefSeq database, select the “Reference Genome Database (refseq_genomes)” in the “Database” field, and Escherichia coli in the “Organism” field.

-To restrict our search to only those genomes that were present in the GenBank database at the beginning of 2011, set the time range using parameter PDAT in the "Entrez Query" field:
+Set the time range using parameter PDAT in the "Entrez Query" field and filter only time-relevant results for our strain:

 ```
 1900/01/01:2011/01/01[PDAT]